 To wrap this section up, this series was a curiosity.
 It won’t change your life, and you’re not missing out on much.
 But if you keep seeing this show in your feed, then give it a chance?
 It’s a good laugh.

-Although The Way of the Househusband was entertainingly stupid, it did have a tendency to go overboard.
+Although The Way of the Househusband was entertainingly stupid, it did tend to go overboard.

 This series relied on many typical anime comedy tropes that I, personally, don’t think work.
 For example, there were long-winded, fast-paced expositions giving play-by-plays of what was happening right before our eyes.
-After all the shows I have watched, I have come to accept that this is simply a part of Japanese humor.
+After all the shows I have watched, I have accepted that this is simply a part of Japanese humor.
 Wishing it will stop is a fruitless effort at this point.

 Still, comedies do come along that don’t rely on this style.
-Instead, they give emphasis on high-energy and ridiculous visual gags (which is my preference).
+Instead, they emphasize high-energy and ridiculous visual gags (which is my preference).
 In many ways, The Way of the Househusband could have been one such series; its humor was varied.